 We look forward to exploring more about decisions to vaccinate children in our next Perceptions and Behaviors survey.

-To understand how people’s perceptions and behaviors related to COVID-19 vaccination have continued to evolve as variants spread and vaccines became available to children, we will soon send an additional survey on Achievement members’ perceptions and behaviors.
+To understand how people’s perceptions and behaviors related to COVID-19 vaccination have continued to evolve as variants spread and vaccines became available to children, we will soon send an additional survey on Evidation Members’ perceptions and behaviors.
 Stay tuned for more!

 If you’d like to get vaccinated, see this CDC page with resources to find appointments near you.